 Lasers and laser-related equipment — Test methods for laser beam parameters — Polarization

-This document specifies a method, which is a relatively quick and simple method with minimum equipment, for determining the polarization status and, whenever possible, the degree of polarization of the beam from a continuous wave (cw) laser.
+ISO 12005:2003 specifies a method for determining the polarization status and, whenever possible, the degree of polarization of the beam from a continuous wave (cw) laser.
 It can also be applied to repetitively pulsed lasers, if their electric field vector orientation does not change from pulse to pulse.

-This document also specifies the method for determining the direction of the electric-field vector oscillation in the case of (completely or partially) linearly polarized laser beams.
-It is assumed that the laser radiation is quasimonochromatic and sufficiently stable for the purpose of the measurement.
-This document is applicable to radiation that has uniform polarization over its cross-sectional area.
+ISO 12005:2003 also specifies the method for determining the direction of the plane of oscillation in the case of linearly polarized (totally or partially) laser beams.
+It is assumed that the laser radiation is quasi-monochromatic and sufficiently stable for the purpose of the measurement.

 The knowledge of the polarization status can be very important for some applications of lasers with a high divergence angle, for instance when the beam of such a laser shall be coupled with polarization dependent devices (e.g. polarization maintaining fibres).
-This document is applicable not only for a narrow and almost collimated laser beam but also for highly divergent beams as well as for beams with large apertures.
+ISO 12005:2003 also specifies a method for the determination of the state of polarization of highly divergent laser beams, as well as for the measurement of beams with large apertures.

 |Get this standard||Prices exclude GST|